 A trip to the Original Farmers Market wouldn’t be complete without a stop at Bob’s, which has been churning out freshly made doughtnuts since 1947.
 The cash-only stall offers cake and yeast rounds baked fresh each morning and taste tested by the staff to make sure they’re perfect.
 Choose from a variety of traditional, decadent flavors, including the perennial favorite classic glazed, as well as an outstanding old fashioned that pairs perfectly with Bob’s own blend of coffee.

-The lack of a proper brick-and-mortar shop hasn’t stopped this gourmet bakery from gaining a fiercely loyal following across LA, who can find the beautifully decorated pastries at cafes across town (think Tiago, Cofax, Barista Society and more).
+The lack of a proper brick-and-mortar shop hasn’t stopped this gourmet bakery from gaining a fiercely loyal following across L.A., who can find the beautifully decorated pastries at cafes across town.
 A minimum of a dozen donuts—choose from hits like the s’more-inspired Campfire or the popular salted caramel—is required for delivery orders, which are placed via email.

-A welcome addition to Hollywood's relatively lackluster dining (and snacking) scene, Kettle Glazed Doughnuts is fueling the neighborhood with donuts, cruellers, cronuts (or a version thereof), fritters and more delicious, sugar-infused morning treats.
-Top marks go to the s’mores donut, with its melted marshmallow center and graham cracker topping.
+Kettle Glazed Doughnuts is fueling Hollywood with doughnuts, cruellers, cronuts (or a version thereof), fritters and more delicious, sugar-infused morning treats.
+Top marks go to the s’mores doughnut, with its melted-marshmallow center and graham cracker topping.
 For something a little more traditional, though, the old fashioned is a tried and true winner—and, at Kettle Glazed, can be dressed up with a chocolate drizzle or bits of pistachio.